juliors1/dragonball-s-quiz-game/README.md

 ## Description:
-This is my version of a Dragon ball Super Quiz game.
-This game is a quiz to test your knowledge on the characters and items in dragonball super.
+This is my version of a Dragon Ball Super Quiz game.
+This game is a quiz to test your knowledge on the characters and items in Dragon Ball Super.
 This game has audio when choosing the correct or wrong answer.
 It also includes a game-over audio if you failed the quiz, and a winner audio if you get a perfect score.
 This quiz consist of 20 questions and gets harder as you progess.
 The first 10 would be considered easy and then after that it progessively gets harder.
 You need a score of at least 12/20 to pass.
-I decided to make to this game because of how passionate I am and was as a child about Dragon ball.
+I decided to make to this game because of how passionate I am and was as a child about Dragon Ball.

 ## Getting Started: